 Our mission is to facilitate and present the highest quality performing arts programming in northern Nevada.
 PCPA is committed to the belief that the arts are an essential part of our community’s quality of life and well being.

-Pioneer Center is the home of our area’s most prominent performing arts organizations: the Reno Philharmonic Orchestra, Nevada Opera Association, Reno Concerts, and A.V.A.
+Pioneer Center is the home of our area’s most prominent performing arts organizations: the Reno Philharmonic Orchestra and A.V.A.
 Ballet Theatre.
-In addition, PCPA hosts its own Broadway Comes to Reno series now in its eighteenth season.
+In addition, PCPA hosts its own Broadway Comes to Reno series now in its twentieth season.
 Over 150,000 people from Reno, Sparks and rural areas throughout northern Nevada visit Pioneer Center annually.
 As host to over 120 events throughout the year, from dance recitals to Broadway productions, the Pioneer Center is a community resource that meets a broad spectrum of cultural needs.